mui/material-ui/docs/data/material/design-resources/connect/connect.md

 ## Customizing design tokens

-Design tokens are defined in the [local variable collections](https://help.figma.com/hc/en-us/articles/15145852043927-Create-and-manage-variables) and it includes color palettes, breakpoints, shapes, and spacing tokens.
+Design tokens are defined in the Design Kit's [local variable collections](https://help.figma.com/hc/en-us/articles/15145852043927-Create-and-manage-variables) and include color palettes, breakpoints, shapes, and spacing tokens.
 Typography and shadow-related tokens are found in the [local styles collection](https://help.figma.com/hc/en-us/articles/360039820134-Manage-and-share-styles#:~:text=Local%20styles%20are%20styles%20that,or%20from%20the%20style%20picker.).

 ### Altering existing tokens

-The Material UI Design Kit comes fully loaded with design tokens that map out to the [default theme of the Material UI React library](/material-ui/customization/default-theme/).
+The Material UI for Figma Design Kit comes fully loaded with design tokens that map out to the [default theme of the Material UI React library](/material-ui/customization/default-theme/).

-To customize existing tokens, open the local variables modal by clicking on the filter icon as shown below.
+To customize existing tokens, open the [local variable modal](https://help.figma.com/hc/en-us/articles/15145852043927-Create-and-manage-variables) by clicking on the filter icon as shown below.
 Tweak any of the variables available in the various collections (palette, breakpoints, shapes & spacing) as you see fit.

 <img src="/static/material-ui/design-resources/connect-variables.png" style="width: 814px; margin-bottom: 8px;" alt="The Locals variables menu in Figma, where all design tokens are stored and new ones can be added." width="1628" height="400" />